cs1302uga/cs1302-str-list/README.md

 ## How to Download the Project

-On Odin, execute the following terminal command in order to download the project files into a sub-directory within your present working directory:
+On Odin, execute the following terminal command to download the project files into a sub-directory within your present working directory:

 ```